Get My Budget

 Does My Warranty Hold If the Manufacturer Goes Bust?

 What happens to your warranty if the car manufacturer goes bankrupt?
-Worrying! 😟 All of a sudden, you're faced with uncertainty and you will start asking questions like " will the warranty hold even if the manufacturer goes bust?"
-Let’s take a look at at some of the common questions car owners ask, so that you’ll be better prepared if ever this happens to you.
+Will your warranty still hold?
+Let’s take a look at some of the common questions car owners ask so you’ll be better prepared if ever this happens to you.

 What kind of bankruptcy filing would it be?